cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/navigating-data-from-phyloseq-into-microbiomestat.md

 data.obj$meta.dat$sex <- factor(as.factor(data.obj$meta.dat$sex), levels = c("male", "female"))
 ```

-Replace `'sex'` with the appropriate metadata column and set the factor levels as required.
+Reorder the factor levels of the `sex` column。

 The function `mStat_convert_phyloseq_to_data_obj` returns a MicrobiomeStat data object, which includes: